CoalescedConsciousness/H2-Programs/DevBlog/DevBlog/README.md

         I.e., they handle [C]reation of records, but inherently involve Storage, while Storage is most capable of accessing the permanent data storage (SQL DB) for reading, updates, and deletions/erasures.

 ### Update notes:
+- 1.1.2
+  - Updated UML diagram manually as VS integration was woefully inadequate.
+And cumbersome.

 - 1.1.1
   - General cleanup
   - Added Delete (toggle active) method for Author, renamed Erase (remove from database) method for Post for better clarity.

 - 1.1.0
+  - Incremented minor change version in order to indicate program is considered ready for viewing/useage.
   - Finetuned certain methods throughout
   - Added unittest in order to validate certain commands and executions.